1955 Pacific typhoon season: Typhoon Joan

-Typhoon Kate
+Super Typhoon Kate

 Kate impacted the Philippines and China as a category 4 super typhoon.

+Typhoon Kate is believed to have made landfall in the area from Quảng Ninh to Hải Phòng.
+According to the book Lịch sử đê điều Việt Nam (History of Vietnam’s Dike System) by Trần Lệ Thu (2021), a total of 31 km of sea dikes were eroded or breached; 24,000 hectares of rice fields and other crops were completely destroyed; 7,535 houses were swept away; and many people died due to storm-surge flooding, with 634 people reported to have drowned during the typhoon.
+According to the newspaper Công an nhân dân (Public Security News), in Hải Phòng alone, there were 669 deaths and 1,200 injuries.

-Typhoon Louise
+Super Typhoon Louise

 Louise formed on September 20 as a weak tropical depression.
 It intensified into a tropical storm and even a typhoon later.
 Wind shear quickly decreased and sea surface temperatures began to rise and Louise rapidly intensified into a category 5 super typhoon.
 However, the process of eyewall replacement cycle caused Louise to weaken.
 Louise weakened to a category 2 typhoon and it started to affect the Kyūshū island of Japan and even weakened to a category 1 typhoon and affected Japan.
 Louise dissipated on September 30.
 On Kyūshū island, 31 people were killed, 41 went missing, 241 injured and 197,429 persons affected either through loss of homes or flooding.
 Total property damage was estimated as approaching $30,000,000.

 A disastrous by-product of the storm was the fire that swept through the business district of the Honshu seaport city of Niigata on the morning of October 2.
 More than 1,100 buildings were burned when strong winds whipped what would have been a minor fire across the city.
 There was no loss of life, however.
 United States Air Force personnel from their base outside the city joined in aiding victims of the fire.